chinmayajena/3dJavascript/README.md

-# A javascript project showing 3D capability with Three.js
+# A React project showing 3D capability with Three.js

 ### How to run it